ChloeBurroughs.com

 How do you feel when studying and how do you want to feel moving forwards?
 How do you motivate yourself to study and how do you celebrate your hard work and successes?

-Print a copy then schedule 20-30 minutes into your calendar to dedicate to this super powerful exercise.
+Schedule 20-30 minutes into your calendar to dedicate to this super powerful exercise.
 When you’re ready, get rid of all distractions so you can focus on answering the questions fully.
 Get comfy at your desk or on the sofa and grab some yummy snacks.
 You could even pour a glass of wine!

 Invest time in yourself and reap the benefits of more confidence and more clarity going into your next academic year.
 Complete this powerful exercise if you’re determined to improve your university grades.